gggfred/dcca-cc-thermal-cabinet/README.md

 # dcca-cc-thermal-cabinet
-This repository is the final project for the Cloud Computing class- Computer Science PhD Application
+This repository is the final project for the Cloud Computing class - Computer Science